ManuStealth/StudyNotion/README.md

 ## Table of Contents

-System Architecture.
+- System Architecture
-Front-end.
+- Front-end
-Back-end.
+- Back-end
-API Design.
+- API Design
-Deployment.
+- Deployment.
-Testing.
+- Testing
-Future Enhancements.
+- Future Enhancements
-System Architecture.
+- System Architecture

 ## Front-end
 The front end is built using ReactJS, enabling dynamic and responsive user interfaces for an engaging learning experience.
 It communicates with the back end through RESTful API calls.